OpenHD/OpenHD/OpenHD/ohd_discovery/README.md

 ## NOTE:
 We should never introduce any dynamically changed settings here, since the purpose of this module is to create deterministic results (on each re-start, if the hardware does not change, the output of this module does not change).

+## Dev info:
+If you need to debug this module, instead of re-starting OpenHD you can also just run test/test_discovery.cpp